sercankulcu/sercankulcu.github.io/_memory/2010-08-31-the-city-was-already-slow.md

 The town did not need to hurry for us.

 We needed it to provide evidence that the outside world was still moving.

+## After The City Was Already Slow

+The useful part is not a lesson so much as a texture.
+The place gives the memory its geometry: a corner, a route, a delay, the short distance between comfort and embarrassment.

+The map would miss the important part, because the important part is the mood of being there.
+The rest of the day may be gone, but this little arrangement still has edges.